 Sam is instructor certified by the Chinese Internal Arts Association, the Chen Xiao Wang World Taijiquan Association and is an associate instructor for the Chen Bing Taiji Academy.
 He is an associate lecturer at Chichester University and has Ba(hons) in Philosophy and History, and diplomas in bodywork and Anatomy/Physiology.

-Entirely fascinated by Tai Chi, when he's not teaching Sam can usually be found training at home or in the park in some sunny spot.
+When he's not teaching Sam can usually be found training in the park in some sunny spot.

 Sam is a widely published author and is well known for his down-to-earth and modern take on Tai Chi.
 He currently writes columns for Tai Chi & Oriental Arts Magazine, the Chichester Observer and has his own blog The Internal Athlete.
 He is also working on a forthcoming book.
 It is his aim to promote Tai Chi as simply and clearly as possible so that everyone can enjoy the vast benefits of 'the pearl of Chinese culture'.